-Hermann Levi studied in Mannheim and from 1855 until 1858 in Leipzig.
-After various trips that took him e.g. to Paris, he accepted an appointment as music director in Saarbrücken, before he moved to Mannheim in 1861.
-From 1862 to 1864 he was chief conductor of the German Opera in Rotterdam and then worked at the Grand Ducal Court Theatre in Karlsruhe.
-In 1872 he was appointed general music director and Kapellmeister in Munich.
-Due to health reasons he retired in 1896.
-He is one of the most important conductors of the 19th Century.
+Hermann Levi studied in Mannheim and between 1855 and 1858 in Leipzig.
+After various trips that took him, inter alia, to Paris, he accepted an appointment as Director of Music in Saarbrücken, before moving on to Mannheim in 1861.
+Between 1862 and 1864, he was Principal Conductor of the German Opera in Rotterdam and was subsequently commissioned by the Grand Ducal Court Theatre in Karlsruhe.
+In 1872, he was appointed General Director of Music and Court Conductor in Munich.
+Due to health reasons, he withdrew in 1896.
+He is considered one of the most important conductors of the 19th century.

-He conducted the premiere of Parsifal in Bayreuth in 1882, allthough he refused to convert to Christianity as he was asked by Wagner.
-According to King Ludwig II.’s request, he kept the conduction of the premiere.
-After Wagner’s death in 1883 he was good support to Cosima Wagner.
-He, however, rendered outstanding services to Mozart, Brahms and Schumann.
-He, for example, introduced the Mozart opera cycle into the German opera repertoire and translated the libretto of Le Nozze di Figaro by Lorenzo da Ponte.
+He conducted the premiere of Parsifal in Bayreuth in 1882, although he had refused to convert to Christianity, as demanded by Wagner.
+At the express wish of King Ludwig II, he retained the direction of the premiere.
+After Wagner’s death in 1883, he remained Cosima Wagner’s right-hand man.
+However, he also had the merit of promoting Mozart, Brahms, and Schumann.
+For instance, he integrated Mozart’s operas into the German opera repertoire and translated himself the libretto of Le nozze di Figaro by Lorenzo da Ponte.

 Clara Schumann met him in the summer of 1863 in Baden-Baden and appreciated him a lot.
-She performed several times in Karlsruhe and Munich under his conduction, including Schumann’s Piano Concerto.
+She performed several times under his direction in Karlsruhe and Munich, including Schumann’s Piano Concerto.
 Levi admired her as motherly friend.
-When Clara Schumann spent the summer times in her cottage in Lichtenthal near Baden-Baden, She often went with her children to the theater in Karlsruhe.
-Levi often visited Clara Schumann, sometimes accompanied by Brahms and the photographer Julius Allgeyer.
-The conductor touchingly took care of Ludwig Schumann, provided him in October 1865 with an apprenticeship in the Braun bookstore in Karlsruhe and even wanted to accommodate him.
+In the years when Clara Schumann spent the summers at her small house in Lichtenthal near Baden-Baden, she often went with her children to the Theatre in Karlsruhe, and Levi also went to see Clara Schumann, often accompanied by Brahms and the photographer Julius Allgeyer.
+The conductor took touchingly care of Ludwig Schumann, secured him an apprenticeship with the Braun bookshop in Karlsruhe in October 1865, and was even ready to accommodate him at his house.

-In 1868, he rehearsed Schumann’s Genoveva in Karlsruhe, and Clara, who came to see the performance, considered it “extraordinarily beautiful”.
-In Munich in 1873 he earned great success with Manfred with Ernst von Possart in the title role.
-Eugenie Schumann described him as very lively and spirited as well as a very good conductor, who was able to inspire his musicians.
+In 1868, he rehearsed Schumann’s Genoveva in Karlsruhe, and Clara, who had expressly come to see the performance, considered it “extraordinarily beautiful”.
+In Munich, he performed Manfred with great success in 1873, with Ernst von Possart in the title role.
+Eugenie Schumann described him as very lively and spirited and as a very good conductor, who was able to inspire his musicians.

-Over the years, a friendship with mutual appreciation between two artists has developed, but Levi’s increasing enthusiasm for Richard Wagner caused a gradual alienation of Clara Schumann.
-The contact persisted nonetheless and Clara even offered her condolences after Wagner’s death.
-Although Levi already mentioned a gap between the two of them in 1886, he greeted Clara in rememberance of former times in love and affection.
-After a surprising visit, Clara noticed in 1890 that she doesn’t not have any amicable feelings for him anymore, since he did not ask after Brahms and did not know about latter’s recent works.
+Over the years, an artistic friendship, based on great mutual appreciation, had developed, but Levi’s increasing enthusiasm for Richard Wagner later led to a gradual alienation from Clara Schumann; still, their contact continued and Clara even offered her condolences on Wagner’s death.
+Although Levi had already mentioned the gap between the two of them in a letter of 1886 but would still greet Clara with love and affection in remembrance of former times, after a surprise visit in 1890, Clara noticed, for her part, that she had no more amicable feelings for him, especially as Levi had not enquired about Brahms nor had he known the latter’s recent works.
 Still, she continued the friendship until her death.

-Cp.
-Frithjof Haas, Zwischen Brahms und Wagner, Zürich 1995
+Cf. on Hermann Levi, in particular: Frithjof Haas: Zwischen Brahms und Wagner, Zurich, 1995